 jig with a 1" curly tail grub is the most popular lure.

-what the fish are interested in.
 The standby color for

 the jig head is red, followed by chartreuse or pink.

 For the grub, champagne is the top color, followed by

 chartreuse, white, and pink.
 If you buy a shad dart that

 comes with a tail (like the ones shown here), trim it off or